lino-framework/book/docs/specs/ledger.rst

 Common accounts
 ===============

-The `accounts` plugin defines a choicelist of **common accounts** which are used to reference the database object for certain accounts which have a special meaning.
+The `accounts` plugin defines a choicelist of **common accounts**, which are used to reference the database object for certain accounts that have a well-known meaning, i.e. that represent a convention of giving a name to some legally recognized concept.

 .. class:: CommonAccounts